mspnp/microservices-reference-implementation/deployment.md

 > We recommended putting an API Gateway in front of all public APIs.
 For convenience, the Ingestion service is directly exposed with a public IP address.

 ## Optional steps

+### Load Test the application

+To run load testing against the solution, follow the steps listed [here](./src/shipping/ingress/readme.md).

+### Fluentd and Elastic Search

 Follow these steps to add logging and monitoring capabilities to the solution.